aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

 ## Access control with signer

 The sender of a transaction is represented by a signer.
-When a `signer` is specified in a function in a transaction, then the `signer` is the only entity capable of adding or removing resources into an account.
-See the below Move example code with `&signer` in the `initialize` and `withdraw` functions.
+When a signer is specified in a Move module function in a transaction, then the Move VM in the Aptos blockchain will assert that the signer of the transaction (that triggered that function) is the owner of the account.
+See the below Move example code with `signer` in the `initialize` and `withdraw` functions.
 When a `signer` is not specified in a function, for example, the below `deposit` function, then no access controls exist for this function:

 ```rust
 module Test::Coin {